graezykev/ts-eslint-standard-js/README.md

-# # A Guide for Configuring TypeScript + ESLint to Adhere to Standard JS Style, integrating with VS Code Tips and Automatic Formatting, feat.
-React + React Hooks Plugins
+# # A Guide for Configuring ESLint in a TypeScript project, to Adhere to Standard JS Style, integrating with VS Code Tips and Automatic Formatting

+> Featuring ESLint Plugins of React + React Hooks

 **Use [JavaScript Standard Style](https://standardjs.com/) in ESLint, to lint & format TypeScript**